Vivekkr277/SpiceHouse/README.md

-# SpiceHouse
+# SpiceHouse Restaurant App
-A restaurant app to provide better food facility
+A restaurant app to provide better food facility and easy to use by customers.